What is the best way to stand out at Trade shows?

 1. Start engaging with attendees before you get there.

 In the weeks leading up to the event, think of ways you can engage with your potential audience and get a good buzz going.
-A brilliant idea is to involve conference attendees to vote on swag you should be handing out – custom chocolate, logos, pencils, T-shirts, etc. Using the event’s hashtag, put together engaging, image-rich social posts that break through the noise.
+A brilliant idea is to involve conference attendees to vote on swag you should be handing out – custom business chocolate, logos, pencils, T-shirts, etc. Using the event’s hashtag, put together engaging, image-rich social posts that break through the noise.

 2. Make sure you’re prepared.